rbrunetti/Specl-Tutorial-Twitter-REST/README.md

-WSCoL-Tutorial-Twitter-REST
+Specl-Tutorial-Twitter-REST
 ===========================

-Show one of the possible use of [WSCoL](http://samguinea.github.io/wscol): retrieving data from the JSON obtained via Twitter's REST API v1.1.
+Show one of the possible use of [Specl](http://samguinea.github.io/Specl): retrieving data from the JSON obtained via Twitter's REST API v1.1.

 ## Table of Content
 0. [Intro](#intro)